Rodrigo-Serpa/NIS-Server-Configuration/README.md

 ```

-✔️to check if the configuration is working login in both (server and cliente)
+✔️to check if the configuration is working login in both (server and client)